SMS Kaiser Max (1875): Service history

 During the 1893 fleet maneuvers, Kaiser Max was mobilized to train alongside the ironclads Kronprinz Erzherzog Rudolf, Kronprinzessin Erzherzogin Stephanie, Prinz Eugen, and Don Juan d'Austria, among other vessels.
 A new construction program in the late 1890s and early 1900s required the Austro-Hungarian Navy to discard old, obsolete vessels to reduce annual budgets.
 These ships were largely reused in secondary roles.
 Kaiser Max was stricken from the naval register on 30 December 1904 and withdrawn from service.
-She was converted into a barracks ship and in 1909, assigned to Cattaro Bay to serve the Arsenal Teodo, where she remained through World War I.
+Between August and November 1906, Kaiser Max was used in underwater explosion tests under the direction of the naval engineer Siegfried Popper.
+Popper hoped the tests would allow him to design an effective underwater protection system for what would become the Radetzky-class battleships, but the experiments did not produce useful results.
+Kaiser Max was converted into a barracks ship in 1909 and was assigned to Cattaro Bay to serve the Arsenal Teodo, where she remained through World War I.

 In 1920, having lost the war, the now-defunct Austro-Hungarian Empire ceded the ship to the newly formed Royal Yugoslav Navy.
 The ship's fate after entering Yugoslav service is unclear.
 She was renamed Tivat, according to Conway's All the World's Fighting Ships later became Neretva, serving through 1941; her ultimate fate after the Axis invasion of Yugoslavia in 1941 is unknown.
 According to the naval historian Milan Vego, however, the Yugoslav Navy sold the ship for scrap in 1924.